 13 And who is he who will harm you if you become followers of what is good?
 14 But even if you should suffer for righteousness’ sake, you are blessed.
 “And do not be afraid of their threats, nor be troubled.”
 15 But sanctify the Lord God in your hearts, and always be ready to give a defense to everyone who asks you a reason for the hope that is in you, with meekness and fear; 16 having a good conscience, that when they defame you as evildoers, those who revile your good conduct in Christ may be ashamed.
 17 For it is better, if it is the will of God, to suffer for doing good than for doing evil (1 Pet.
 3.13-17).

 What do you need to do to be better prepared to “defend the faith”?
 Do you need to get involved in a discipleship class or Bible study so you can learn the basics of the Christian faith?
 Do you need to pray for boldness or freedom from fear?
 Do you just need to step out in faith?

-Leave me a comment at the bottom of this post if you would like more information about discipleship or check out Fundamentals of the Faith: 13 Lessons to Grow in the Grace and Knowledge of Jesus Christ.
+You might want to check out Fundamentals of the Faith: 13 Lessons to Grow in the Grace and Knowledge of Jesus Christ.

 Today’s Other Readings:

 Leviticus 3 & 4: